Last updated: January 27, 2026

 LoggerProviderimplementation. - A

-LogRecordExporterthat takes processed records and exports them to destinations such as the console or an OTLP endpoint.
+LogRecordExporterthat takes processed records and exports them to set destinations (often an OTLP endpoint).

-It's important to note that the Logs SDK does not automatically capture your application's logs.
-It provides the pipeline, but log records must be fed into it by a bridge.
+The OpenTelemetry Logs SDK does not automatically capture application logs.
+It provides the processing and export pipeline, but log records must be explicitly fed into it through a log bridge.

-A log bridge is an adapter (sometimes called a handler, appender, or transport) that connects your existing logging framework to the OpenTelemetry Logs API.
-Instead of rewriting your application to use OTel loggers directly, you only need to attach a bridge to the logger you already use.
+A log bridge (or appender) connects an existing logging framework to the OpenTelemetry Logs API.
+Rather than rewriting applications to emit logs through OpenTelemetry directly, you only need to attach a bridge to the logger you already use.

 For example, consider a Node.js application using Pino: